Joan Lader

 Joan Lader is an American vocal coach and voice therapist.
 She is known for her work with elite performers and recording artists as well as for the rehabilitation of injured voices.
-Lader received the 2016 Tony Honors for Excellence in the Theatre in recognition of her contributions to the Broadway community.
+Her teaching methods combine elements of voice science, acoustics, and bodywork.
+She is a recipient of the Tony Honors for Excellence in Theatre in recognition of her contributions to the Broadway theatre community.

 Education

 Lader received a B.S. in Theatre and Music from the Pennsylvania State University and an M.A. in Speech Pathology and Audiology from Hunter College.
 She is a graduate of the High School of Music & Art, now known as the Fiorello H. LaGuardia High School.
 Lader studied under the voice scientist Jo Estill in New York City and is a certified Master Teacher of the Estill Voice Training system.
 Her practice is also informed by studies in Alexander Technique, Fitzmaurice Voicework, and the work of Arthur Lessac.

 Career

 In the 1970s, Lader performed off-Broadway with the Light Opera of Manhattan.
-She has maintained a private voice studio in New York City since 1982.
-She does not disclose her client list.
-Performers who have publicly referenced or documented their work with Lader include:
+She became involved in voice therapy and rehabilitation for singers when Mount Sinai Hospital began sending her clients after she completed an externship there.
+Lader has maintained a private voice studio in New York City since 1982, but does not disclose her client list.
+Performers who have publicly referenced their work with Lader include: